-After I began investing in websites a few years ago, I still only have 6 others in my personal team.
-For an larger portfolio, the team needs to be much larger (or to leverage other service providers) if you want to scale quickly.
+After I began investing in websites a few years ago, I still only have 7 people in my team.
+For a larger portfolio, the team needs to be much larger (or to leverage other service providers) if you want to scale quickly.

 What I love about these sites is how versatile they are.
 You can pick and choose from several monetization strategies, such as:

 - Renting it to local businesses

 - Selling your own products after your audience is built